-- 3. Owners of designated animals will likely have limited capability to depopulate and dispose of their animals on their own in a timely manner to prevent spread of a FAD. - 4.
+- Owners of designated animals will likely have limited capability to depopulate and dispose of their animals on their own in a timely manner to prevent spread of a FAD. - 4.
 Composting will be the preferred method of disposal for most FADs since the disease-causing agent will most likely be inactivated during the process and minimal impacts will be incurred to the environment if performed correctly.
-Owners of susceptible animals may have sufficient land areas for bio-secure composting of animal carcasses but have limited access to necessary equipment or subject matter experts to perform it correctly.
-Composting as a carcass disposal option must be approved by appropriate authorities to ensure that potentially detrimental environmental impacts have been evaluated. - 5.
-Disposal methods (rendering, incinerating, burial, etc.) other than composting may be appropriate in certain instances, but due to the increase in bio-security risks and other considerations (risk of spread by transport, environmental, etc.), would be used only in specific situations.
+Owners of susceptible animals may have sufficient land areas for biosecure composting of animal carcasses but have limited access to necessary equipment or subject matter experts to perform it correctly.
+Composting as a carcass disposal option must be approved by appropriate authorities to ensure that potentially detrimental environmental impacts have been mitigated. - 5.
+Disposal methods (rendering, incinerating, burial, etc.) other than composting may be appropriate in certain instances, but due to the increase in biosecurity risks and other considerations (risk of spread by transport, environmental, etc.), would be used only in specific situations.
 Disposal options for infected materials including carcasses must be approved by the SV or USDA. - 6.
-If the owner/operator does not have the resources to perform the prescribed depopulation and disposal in a timely manner, then additional resources will be sought from Federal and State logistics. - 7.
-Disposal methods (rendering, incinerating, etc.) other than burial may be appropriate in certain instances, but due to the increase in bio-security risks and other considerations (risk of spread by transport, environmental etc.), would be used only in specific situations.
-Disposal options for infected materials including carcasses must be approved by the SV. - 8.
-When local owner/operator resources are exhausted, the State will be able to provide depopulation and disposal assistance through the SERT.
+If the owner/operator does not have the resources to perform the prescribed depopulation and disposal in a timely manner, then additional resources will be sought from federal and state logistics. - 7.
+When local owner/operator resources are exhausted, the state will be able to provide depopulation and disposal assistance through NCDA&CS and USDA.
 State resources for this activity are limited, thus contract resources may be required to address a widespread outbreak.
-Based on availability of depopulation and disposal resources, the Policy Group may decide to manage infected animals in an outbreak rather than depopulate and dispose of them.

-9. Since no one method of depopulating animals and disposing of their carcasses is acceptable in every situation, it is impossible to prescribe such methods in advance.
-Decisions on these methods will be made as the outbreak progresses-taking into account economic, health, environmental and other factors.
+Based on availability of depopulation and disposal resources, the Policy Group may decide to manage infected animals in an outbreak rather than depopulate and dispose of them. - 8.
+Since no one method of depopulating animals and disposing of their carcasses is acceptable in every situation, it is impossible to prescribe such methods in advance.
+Decisions on these methods will be made as the outbreak progresses and taking into account economic, health, environmental and other factors.